LeticiaLCavalcanti/movie-library/README.md

 ## Installation

-1. clone the `git clone git@github.com repository: RenanRB / curso-angular.git`
-2. Enter the project and install the `npm install` dependencies
+Enter the project and install the `npm install` dependencies

 ## Local Environment